laurakurtzberg/datamade-code-challenge/README.md

 # DataMade Code Challenge: Parserator

 ## Thank you
 Thank you for considering my submission!
 To see the commits that I merged with my fork as I went, check out the commit history!
-So that the diff for all my changes would be visible in a single pull request, I erased and re-added my work!
+So that the diff for all my changes would be visible in a single pull request, I erased, then re-added my work!
 Thank you, - Laura.

 ## Instructions
 Welcome to the DataMade code challenge! 👋